370: No Such Thing As George Clooney In A Blackcurrant Suit

 You're in trouble.
 So stock up on pads.

 Babble is a weird thing.
 Babies babble, right?
-And that it kind of starts to imitate language, I guess.
+And it kind of starts to imitate language, I guess.

 And I think people can tell if babies are babbling in their own language.